johnmccartin/cranston/README.md

-Created by Codrops
+Website for the Cranston Street Armory Reuse plan.

-Please read more about our license here: http://tympanus.net/codrops/licensing/
+Website framework by codrops.
+Read more about their license here: http://tympanus.net/codrops/licensing/